Steve Lee (hunter)

 Stephen Gary "Steve" Lee is an Australian country musician and gun rights activist.
 In 2009 he released his first music video, I Like Guns.

 Pro-gun activities

 Lee is a pro-gun activist, having supported and spoken with the Shooters and Fishers Party leader Robert Borsak, and put forward many singles and statements regarding guns, gun laws, criminals and law-abiding gun owners.

-Since 2009 he has been invited to America by the National Rifle Association, had his song "I Like Guns" featured in a video game, appeared in HBO's "Guns in America" and been interviewed nationally on A Current Affair.
+Since 2009 he has been invited to the United States by the National Rifle Association of America, had his song "I Like Guns" featured in a video game, appeared in HBO's "Guns in America" and been interviewed nationally on A Current Affair.
 He has also released a DVD.

 Lee was part of a 2014 episode of SBS Television series Living with the Enemy on hunting.
 Steve spent a week living at the headquarters of Animal Liberation Victoria witnessing a duck hunting protest, then vegan Felicity Andersen spent a week at Steve's home where she joined Lee and Robert Borsak on a feral pig hunt.